AGRINFO AGRINFO logo

 Update

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/899) that it intends to reduce chlormequat maximum residue levels (MRLs) on animal products and cultivated fungi.
+The European Union (EU) has raised the maximum residue levels (MRLs) for chlormequat on oats.
+The European Commission has also informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee (G/SPS/N/EU/899) that it intends to reduce the chlormequat MRLs on animal products and cultivated fungi.

 Impacted Products